 Four Things a Truck Driver Should Do While Driving

 If you’re a trucking school student, you no doubt have already heard that safety is a truck driver’s best friend out on the road.
-There is no more important part of the job than the driver operating a big truck than operating the vehicle safely, and it is the truck driver’s first duty behind the wheel.
+There is no more important part of operating a big truck than operating the vehicle safely.
+It should be the truck driver’s first duty behind the wheel.

-The trucking community is a good resource that offers reminders to drivers on the road to stay safe.
+The trucking community can be a valuable resource that offers reminders to drivers to stay safe on the road.
 What better time to begin absorbing that information and offering yourself reminders than as a trucking student?
 A video from the truck driving website Smart-Trucking.com outlines things a truck driver should do while driving.
-As a trucking student, this is key information, so getting it into your head is important to your success.
+As a trucking student, this can be key information, so getting it into your head is important to your success.